robatwilliams/hills-api/README.md

 ## Example queries

-Check out the `/examples` folder on GitHub for more.
+Check out the `/examples` folder for more.

 <details>
 <summary>Specific hill</summary>